Updated: May 15

 As with any big purchase, there is so much to think about when choosing an overland trailer.
-Here are some of the major considerations we made when buying our Vorsheers trailer.
+Here are some of the major considerations we made before buying our Vorsheer XER trailer.
 Of course, everyone's situation and adventure style are different so take what helps and leave what doesn't.

 For these reasons, when we decided to invest in a trailer, we strictly looked at overlanding trailers because the design and size of the trailer wouldn't limit us from our weekend city and people escapism.